mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> In software “production” is not our problem!
+> In software "production" is not our problem!
 Our product is a sequence of bytes, and we can recreate any sequence of bytes essentially for zero cost.
 This means that we NEVER have a production problem!

 *Dave Farley*